0sani/NounLang/README.md

 # NounFuck: an esoteric, Turing complete programming language based on Brainfuck

 I have made a terrible mistake
+Did I just call a python script in my C program?
+Of course I did!
+This project was a mistake and that was the final nail in the coffin

 ## Documentation?
 With an idea as terrible as this one, this is all you're getting